ConnectWise

 RAID cons

-• Higher cost: RAID often requires additional drives and controllers, which increases hardware investment.
+• Higher cost: RAID often requires additional drives and controllers, increasing necessary hardware investments.

 • Increased complexity: Configuration and management are more advanced, especially for parity-based RAID levels.